-As of September 2021, OCTA has awarded approximately \$455.6 million in competitive funding through the Regional Capacity Program (RCP) (Project O) and Regional Traffic Signal Synchronization Program (RTSSP) (Project P) through annual calls for projects (call).
-Additionally, approximately \$524.9 million in Local Fair Share (LFS) (Project Q) funds have been distributed to local jurisdictions.
+As of March 2022, OCTA has awarded approximately \$455.6 million in competitive funding through the Regional Capacity Program (RCP) (Project O) and Regional Traffic Signal Synchronization Program (RTSSP) (Project P) through annual calls.
+Additionally, approximately \$561.4 million in Local Fair Share (LFS) (Project Q) funds have been distributed to local jurisdictions.

-On August 9, 2021, the Board authorized the 12th call providing up to \$40 million for Project O and Project P in available M2 funds to support local streets and roads improvement projects throughout Orange County.
-Applications are due on October 21, 2021.
-Based upon project selection criteria as specified in the Comprehensive Transportation Funding Programs (CTFP) guidelines, projects will be prioritized for Board consideration in spring 2021.
+On August 9, 2021, the Board authorized the 12th call providing up to \$40 million for Project O and Project P in available M2 funds.
+Applications were received on October 21, 2021.
+Based upon project selection criteria as specified in the Comprehensive Transportation Funding Programs (CTFP) guidelines, final programming recommendations are anticipated to be presented to the Board for consideration in May 2022.
 For more details, see the project updates on page 20.